NYUCCL/psiTurk/doc/configure_databases.rst

 	[psiTurk server:on mode:sdbx #HITs:0]$ server restart

-While great for debugging, SQLLite has a number of important downsides for deploying experiments.
+While great for debugging, SQLite has a number of important downsides for deploying experiments.
 In particular SQLite does not allow concurrent access to the database, so if the locks work properly, simultaneous access (say, from multiple users submitting their data at the same time) could destabilize your database.
 In the worst scenario, the database could become corrupted, resulting in data loss.

 As a result, we recommend using a more robust database solution when actually running your experiment.
 Luckily, **psiTurk** can help you set up such a database (usually for free).

-However, SQLLite is a good solution particularly for initial testing.
-It is also possible to try to "throttle" the rate of signups on Mechanical Turk (by only posting one assignment slot at a time) so that database errors are less likely using SQLLite.
+However, SQLite is a good solution particularly for initial testing.
+It is also possible to try to "throttle" the rate of signups on Mechanical Turk (by only posting one assignment slot at a time) so that database errors are less likely using SQLite.

 .. note::

-	SQLLite database are fine for local testing but more robust databases like MySQL are recommended especially if you plan to run many participants simultaneously.
+	SQLite database are fine for local testing but more robust databases like MySQL are recommended especially if you plan to run many participants simultaneously.

 Using a self-hosted MySQL database (recommended)
 -------------------------------------------------

-A more robust solution is to set up a `MySQL <http://www.mysql.com/>`__ database.  **psiTurk** relies on `SQLAlchemy <http://www.sqlalchemy.org/>`__ for interfacing with database which means it is easy to switch between MySQL, PostgreSQL, or SQLLite.
+A more robust solution is to set up a `MySQL <http://www.mysql.com/>`__ database.  **psiTurk** relies on `SQLAlchemy <http://www.sqlalchemy.org/>`__ for interfacing with database which means it is easy to switch between MySQL, PostgreSQL, or SQLite.
 We recommend
 MySQL because we have tested it, but other relational database engines may works as well.

 To use an existing MySQL database::